Noalune12/Noalune12/README.md

 # 👋 Hi, I’m Lou-Anne
 I am currently in the process of transitioning my career towards web development and programming, driven by a strong passion for technology and problem-solving.
 I have recently completed my first training in web development with OpenClassrooms, where I gained foundational skills in front-end and back-end development.
-To further deepen my knowledge and enhance my coding expertise, I will soon be enrolling in the renowned 42 School.
+To further deepen my knowledge and enhance my coding expertise, I have enrolled in the renowned 42 School.
 I am excited about the opportunities and challenges this new path presents and look forward to building innovative digital solutions.

 ## My skills